David05500/PetLab-Tech-Task/SOLUTION.md

 Improvements:

-- Introducing typescript in order to improve the developer experience and performance as well as preventing unintentional bugs and potentially easing out from too many test.
+- Introducing typescript in order to improve the developer experience and performance as well as preventing unintentional bugs and potentially easing out from too many tests.
+- Add real tests
 - Build component library by using a tool like Storybook, in order to improve the developer experience and performance, keeping consistancy, as well as avoiding bugs in a long run due to having one source of truth.
-- Look into moving pagination into separate component (yet if Storybook is implemented, then we might have a table component already implemented with pagination, but still they would be broken down into their own molucles in the end.)
+- Look into moving pagination into a separate component (yet if Storybook is implemented, then we might have a table component already implemented with pagination, but still they would be broken down into their own molucles in the end.)
 - Add more filters and look into redesigning it for better UX (might need to rewrite the useEffect that triggeres the api call once more filters are added)
 - Fix the empty page in pagination
 - Improve overall UI for mobile and desktop
 - Add individual page for product
 - Add SEO fo all pages

+In order to complete the above inprovements it would require additional 14-16h

 Thank you